Import and Install a Third-Party Web Server Certificate

 You must import the CA certificates required for the chain of trust for your new signed Web Server certificate to your Firebox.

 First, you must download the CA certificate chain that was used to sign your new Web Server certificate.
 This usually includes a root certificate and one or more intermediate certificates.
 Your Certificate Authority might have multiple options to download their CA certificates, including individual Base-64 encoded PEM files and PFX certificate file bundles.

 When you import these certificates to your Firebox, they must be imported in the correct order to establish the certificate chain of trust.
 Read the instructions from your Certificate Authority carefully for the certificates you require.
 Import the Root CA certificate first, then install any intermediate certificates.

 Import these certificates as the General Use certificate type.

-To import certificates with Firebox System Manager, see Manage Device Certificates (WSM).
+To import certificates with Firebox System Manager, go to Manage Device Certificates (WSM).

-To import certificates with Fireware Web UI, see Manage Device Certificates (Web UI).
+To import certificates with Fireware Web UI, go to Manage Device Certificates (Web UI).

 Import the New Signed Web Server Certificate to your Firebox

 After you have imported the CA certificates, you can import the new signed Web Server certificate to your Firebox.